kittennbfive/lkv373-tools/README.md

 # lkv373-tools
 some random tools made while trying to reverse the lkv373-firmware

+NEW: We now have a way to execute C-Code with newlib.
+See custom_firmware for instructions and "Hello World".

 NEW: simulate/ - My main work on this project.
 See README there.

 binfind is usefull for searching a binary file inside another one.
 It supports partial matches (with a configurable amount of different bytes).